321hys/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Lemon Cookies

+Ingredients

+- 1 cup white sugar
+- ½ cup butter, softened
+- 2 tablespoons fresh lemon zest
+- 2 large eggs
+- 1 tablespoon fresh lemon juice
+- ½ teaspoon vanilla extract
+- 1 ¾ cups all-purpose flour
+- 1 ½ teaspoons baking powder
+- ¼ teaspoon salt
+- ¼ cup confectioners' sugar for rolling

+Directions

+1. Beat together sugar, butter, and lemon zest in a large bowl using an electric mixer until light and fluffy, about 3 minutes.
+Whisk together eggs, lemon juice, and vanilla in a small bowl until combined.
+Beat into butter mixture slowly on low speed.
+2. Whisk together flour, baking powder, and salt in a medium bowl.
+Add to egg mixture slowly on low speed until just combined.
+Do not overbeat; dough will be sticky.
+Cover and chill dough in the refrigerator for 30 minutes; it will still be sticky after chilling.
+3. Preheat the oven to 350 degrees F (175 degrees C).
+Line 2 baking sheets with parchment paper.

+Form dough into balls using a cookie scoop or tablespoon, then roll each in confectioners' sugar.
+Place 2 inches apart onto the prepared baking sheets.
+Lightly smash each ball down using your hand.

+1. Bake in the preheated oven until the centers are just barely set, 11 to 12 minutes.
+Let cool on a wire rack completely before storing in an airtight container.
+2. Recipe Tips
+You can add additional zest for more lemon flavor.

+You can fit eight balls of dough on a standard 9x13-inch baking sheet.